anengell/anengell.github.io/_projects/demo-project/index.md

 ---

 ---
-# Header 1
-Used for the title (already generated automatically at the top)
-## Header 2
+## What?
-Use this for the header of each section
+Designed a custom steering wheel for a solar race car in the Bridgestone World Solar Challenge 2023, a 3,000 km endurance race across Australia.
+**The goal:** a component that was lightweight, crash-safe, ergonomic, and fully integrated with the car’s unique controls.

-### Header 3
+### Embeed images
-Use this to have subsection if needed
+{% include image-gallery.html images="SoCa.jpg" height="400" %}

-## Embedding images
+## How?

-### External images
+### Embeed images
-{% include image-gallery.html images="https://live.staticflickr.com/65535/52821641477_d397e56bc4_k.jpg, https://live.staticflickr.com/65535/52822650673_f074b20d90_k.jpg" height="400"%}
+{% include image-gallery.html images="project2.jpg" height="400" %}
-<span style="font-size: 10px">"Starship Test Flight Mission" from https://www.flickr.com/photos/spacex/52821641477/</span>
-You can put in multiple entries.
-All images will be at a fixed height in the same row.
-With smaller window, they will switch to columns.
+place the images in project folder/images then update the file path.

+## Results

 ### Embeed images
 {% include image-gallery.html images="project2.jpg" height="400" %}
 place the images in project folder/images then update the file path.

 ## Embedding youtube video